abhirathod95/travel-blog/src/blog/travel/2019-01-13/Morocco_1.md

 When we arrived in Fes from a night in the Sahara, we stayed at **Riad Yasmin** which had really good service and extremely overly decorated rooms.
 To be totally transparent, we did not spend much time in the riad to relax and only came back to sleep at night.
 Also, just two streets down was a convenient spot to find taxis.

+&nbsp;

 ******************************************************************************
 ### **Meknes**

-Meknes is not a city most people visit, but I would argue that it was one of the more authentic Moroccan cities we visited.
+Meknes is not a city most people visit, but I would argue that it was the most authentic Moroccan city we visited.
 The souks were selling more local necessities of cooking ware, undergarnments, and children's toys than tourist souvenirs.
 From Meknes, you can also find a taxi to Volubilis from Bab Mansour.

 **Read More|** [Volubilis: Roman Ruins in Morocco](https://www.wheretonextdoc/blog/volubilis-roman-ruins-in-morocco)

-##### **Must See:** Bab Mansour "Prettiest Gate of Africa"

 &nbsp;

+#### **Must See:** Bab Mansour "Prettiest Gate of Africa"

 ```grid|2|
 ![Square in Meknes](../../../images/Morocco/Morocco_29.jpg)